seek-oss/logger/.changeset/loud-moles-push.md

 '@seek/logger': minor
 ---

-Export `createLogger` as a named export for improved TypeScript compatibility
+Export `createLogger` as a named export

+This improves forward compatibility with TypeScript & ESM.
+We've left the default export in place and there is no immediate need to migrate existing codebases.

 **Migration:**